joongiHong/nipy/README_en.md

 ## Welcome! 🎐

-ROK Ministry of Education maked National Education Information System(NEIS) on 2003.
+ROK Ministry of Education made National Education Information System(NEIS) on 2003.
 Many education information in NEIS.
 So many Korean students make NEIS crawler. but it is hard.

 So I make a NiPy.
 Nipy is unofficial NEIS Module for Korean student(or programer).
 NiPy is easy and useful.
 If you want to make some NEIS crawler, NiPy helps you.